- October 4, 2017

 If you’re shopping for a vehicle, it’s always a good idea to run a vehicle history check on any VIN before you make a purchase.
 Doing so will give you some insight as to the history of the vehicle and its title, alerting you to potentially troublesome distinctions, such as a salvaged or rebuilt/reconstructed title.
 These distinctions could affect your ability to get the car registered or insured.
 Vehicles with these kinds of titles could even be unsafe to drive.
 By having a better understanding of what it means to buy a car with a salvaged title or a reconstructed title, you can ultimately make wiser buying decisions for your next car.

 When a car is involved in an accident or is otherwise severely damaged and the cost of estimated repairs exceeds the value of the car itself, the insurance company will likely determine the car to be a total loss.
+In such cases, consulting a car accident law firm can be helpful for understanding your rights and options.
 At this point, the vehicle is given a “salvage” title, which means the vehicle is not road-worthy and will not be able to be legally registered to drive in most states.
 Generally, the only situation in which you’d want to purchase a vehicle with a salvage title is if you’re buying it for parts or if you own an auto body shop that can rebuild the vehicle so that it is safe to drive.

 When a vehicle with a salvage title is reconstructed and can pass state inspections for safety and road-worthiness, it may be issued a reconstructed title by the state.
 These titles are also commonly referred to as rebuilt titles, though they mean the same thing.
 The main difference between buying a car with a salvage title and buying one with a reconstructed title is that with the latter, you should be able to get your vehicle registered so that it is street-legal to drive.
 However, it is worth noting that you may have a harder time finding an insurance company that will insure a reconstructed vehicle, and you should expect to pay a bit more for insurance coverage because of the higher risk.